 #3 Know where you want to live

 Check out this report from US News and World Report.
-Denver hanks number one in the 2016 Best Places to Live.
+Denver ranks No. 1 in the 2016 Best Places to Live.

 #4 Know you will lose a few

-I know this is going to be hard advice to follow…don’t fall in love with the house before you even put the offer in.
-The temptation is there to start visualizing yourself in the home, but resist.
+I know this is going to be hard advice to follow…don’t fall in love with the house before you even put in the offer.
+The temptation is to start visualizing yourself in the home, but resist.
 This is first and foremost a business transaction.
-Keep your cool and know that you may be rejected a few times before that one offer is accepted.
+Keep your cool and know you may be rejected a few times before that one offer is accepted.
 Do not get discouraged.
-And keep in mind the incredible celebration you can have when you are moved in to that perfect home.
+And keep in mind the incredible celebration you can have when you are moved into that perfect home.

 Tricia Houston, Owner